Download and print as a PDF (351kB pdf)

 • You can grip the steering wheel and have control of the vehicle.

-• Always test your ability to drive in a safe environment first.
+• You have tested your ability to drive in a safe environment first.

-• Check with your insurance company before doing so.
+• You have checked with your insurance company before doing so.

-My skin is red and / or sore, what should I do?
+My skin is red or sore, what should I do?

 If you have seen a hand specialist, please contact them directly.